LHarveyDev/the-kitchen-cupboard/README.md

   The recipe image field allows for a user to input an image url.
 There is a pop-up help box directing users to a free image hosting site called ImgBB which they can use without registering first.
 The uploading of an image url is optional and if no image is provided a placeholder image will be displayed in its place.
 In future versions of the site I would like to enable image uploads but this is beyond the scope of this project.
   The recipe name field is unrestricted in length but the text within it is displayed responsively to avoid overflow.
   The ingredients input field contains placeholder text asking the user to list each ingredient on a separate line.
 This is because I have written code that will add a semi-colon to the end of each inputted line and this will then split each line when displayed to create a list.
 The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
   The method input field contains placeholder text asking the user to list each step on a separate line.
-This is because I have written code that will add a semi-colon to the end of each inputted line and this will then split each line when displayed to create a list.
+This is because I have written code that will split each line and store it in an array.
+When the recipe is called back up from the database the individual items in the array are then displayed as a list.
 The Materialize text-area class has been applied, this enables the size of the input box to expand to the amount of content within it.
   The submit button posts the information to my Mongodb database.